Gradient boundaries through confidence intervals for forced alignment estimates using model ensembles: Theoretical analysis

-It is also important to keep in mind that these confidence intervals are estimates of uncertainty in the central tendency of the approximations of $\hat{P}$.
+At the risk of being repetitious, it is important to keep in mind that these confidence intervals are estimates of uncertainty in the approximating function that produces time steps from the input data.
 That is, they represent how much the models in the ensemble vary in their estimate of the boundary.
-Care should be taken so as to not interpret this interval as a ``reasonable range'' for where a boundary could be, nor as some kind of theory-derived range where a segment boundary can be placed.
-The intervals are simply a representation of how certain or uncertain the model ensemble is in where the boundary goes.
+Care should be taken so as to not interpret this interval as a range derived through phonetic theory of where a segment boundary can be placed.
+The intervals are simply a representation of how certain or uncertain the model ensemble is in where the boundary goes, which permits representing boundaries as gradient regions.
 Subsequent analysis may find that there are useful links between the uncertainty and more theory-driven ranges for boundaries, but this assumption should not be made \textit{a priori}.